Padmini Rout: Career

-In 2005 Rout won her first national title, under-11 girls at Nagpur.
-In 2006, she was both the Indian under-13 girls champion and the Asian under-12 girls champion.
+In 2005, Rout won her first national title, Indian Youth Chess Championship (under-11 girls) at Nagpur.
+In 2006, she was both the Indian Youth Chess Championship (under-13 girls) champion and the Asian under-12 girls champion.
 Rout won the U14 girls' section of both Asian and World Youth Chess Championships in 2008.
-The following year she finished first in the Asian Junior (Under-20) Girls Championship.
-In 2010, she won the Indian junior (U19) girls championship and took the bronze medal at both Asian and World Junior Girls Championships.
+The following year she finished first in the Asian Junior Chess Championship, girls category.
+In 2008 and 2009, she won silver medal in National Junior Girls Chess Championship (India).
+In 2010, she won gold medal in National Junior Girls Chess Championship (India) and took the bronze medal at both Asian and World Junior Girls Championships.

 In the Asian Individual Women's Championship 2011 she tied for 2nd–6th places and won it in 2018.
 Rout won the Indian Women's Championship in 2014, 2015, 2016 and 2017.
 In 2015, she also became the Commonwealth women's champion.

 Rout played for the Indian national team at Women's Chess Olympiad, Women's World Team Chess Championship and Women's Asian Team Chess Championship.

 She won an individual gold medal playing on the reserve board at the 2014 Women's Chess Olympiad in Tromsø, Norway.
 She has been part of the Indian women's team in the subsequent Chess Olympiads in 2016 at Baku, Azerbaijan and 2018 at Batumi, Georgia.
 She was part of the second Indian women's team at the Chess Olympiad 2022 in Chennai, India, playing at the second board.
 The team finished as eight.